Written by Tomas Meskauskas on (updated)

 What is Pulsar1?

-Pulsar1 is a new variant of a high-risk ransomware called Djvu.
-Following successful infiltration, Pulsar1 encrypts most of stored data using and appends filenames with ".pulsar1" extension (e.g., "sample.jpg" is renamed to "sample.jpg.pulsar1", and so on so forth).
-In addition, Pulsar1 drops a text file ("_readme.txt") in every folder containing encrypted files.
-This malware was firstly discovered by Michael Gillespie.
+This malware was first discovered by Michael Gillespie and is a new variant of high-risk ransomware called Djvu.
+Following successful infiltration, Pulsar1 encrypts most stored data and appends filenames with the ".pulsar1" extension (e.g., "sample.jpg" is renamed to "sample.jpg.pulsar1").

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: